-DRIVE - Sets the preamp gain for more or less preamp distortion.
-Used in conjunction with the MASTER (see below), the DRIVE control and the amp DRIVE determine whether the sound will be clean, slightly broken up, moderately overdriven, or completely distorted.
-DRIVE matches actual amp knob positions within about 10%.
+INPUT DRIVE - (aka "Drive") sets the amount of preamp gain/distortion.
+Used in conjunction with the MASTER (see below), INPUT DRIVE determines whether the sound will be clean, slightly broken up, moderately overdriven, or completely distorted.

-The Axe-Fx II faithfully reproduces the sound of the treble peaker circuit on the DRIVE control found on many amps.
-This can be heard as the low frequencies are attenuated more than the highs when the DRIVE is turned down (and vice versa).
+The Axe-Fx II faithfully reproduces the sound of the treble peaker circuit on the INPUT DRIVE control found on many amps.
+This can be heard as the low frequencies are attenuated more than the highs when the INPUT DRIVE is turned down (and vice versa).